 - 25+ years’ service: six months’ salary

-Employers and employees must each contribute 3% of gross salaries to the national pension fund and 0.3% of salaries to the Mother’s Insurance Fund.
+Employers and employees must contribute 5% and 3% of gross salaries to the national pension fund respectively and 0.3% of salaries each to the Mother’s Insurance Fund.

 Employers are also required to contribute 2% of gross salaries to an occupational hazards fund.